Courthouse and Jail Rocks: History

-Robert Stuart (explorer) first recorded Court House and Jail House Rock in 1812.
+Robert Stuart first recorded Court House and Jail House Rock in 1812.
 By 1849 and the California Gold Rush, the promontories had been described as Castles, a Church, and Coffins.
 The name Court House and Jail House became the most common.

 Pumpkin Creek forms an oxbow near the buttes where a meadow with trees make a suitable campsite.
 There is evidence that fur trappers, Native Americans, gold seekers on their way to California and the Black Hills, and the military once camped in this bend.
 Further to the southeast on Pumpkin Creek, is the site of a Pony Express Station.
 The Pony Express and the military used a shorter route on the west side as did the Sidney-Black Hills Trail.

 The buttes are the first promontories along the trail coming from the east.
 Even for those emigrants who used the Julesburg, Colorado crossing of the South Platte River, the buttes are mentioned in their diaries.